 This solution is, in most cases, notably more affordable than finding and hiring the average lawyer.
 If needed, you may start a Medical PoA on behalf of a relative, and then help them sign once you've drafted it.
 Keep in mind that for a PoA form to be accepted as valid, the principal must be an adult who is mentally competent at the time of signing.
 If the principal is already incapacitated and unable to make their own decisions, a court-appointed conservatorship may be required.
 When managing this situation, it's a good idea for you to speak to a lawyer.

-Every adult ought to have a Healthcare Power of Attorney.
+Every adult ought to have a Medical Power of Attorney.
 Although it can be painful to think about, there could come a time when you are no longer able to make your own medical decisions.
 Typical occasions where you might find a PoA to be useful include:

-Regardless of whether this West Virginia Healthcare Power of Attorney is being produced as a result of an unexpected issue or as part of a long-term plan, witnesses and notarization are highly recommended for protecting your document if a third party challenges its authority.
+Regardless of whether this West Virginia Medical Power of Attorney is being produced as a result of an unexpected issue or as part of a long-term plan, witnesses and notarization are highly recommended for protecting your document if a third party challenges its authority.

 West Virginia Medical PoA forms are normally straightforward; however, you or your agent might need advice.
-Hiring a legal professional to check your West Virginia Healthcare Power of Attorney can be time-intensive and relatively expensive.
+Hiring a legal professional to check your West Virginia Medical Power of Attorney can be time-intensive and relatively expensive.
 An easier option is via attorney services at Rocket Lawyer.
 As a Premium member, you can get your documents reviewed or ask specific questions.
 As always, you can rest assured that Rocket Lawyer will be here to support you.

 The fees associated with meeting and hiring a lawyer to draft a Medical Power of Attorney could range anywhere between two hundred and five hundred dollars, depending on your location.
 Unlike most other Power of Attorney template websites that you may discover, Rocket Lawyer gives Premium membership holders up to a 40% discount when hiring a lawyer, so an attorney can assess the situation and take action if you ever require help.